 This week HubSpot published a great post on 5 Ways to Be 5X More Productive.
 While we agree that all 5 ways are incredibly helpful in increasing productivity, one strategy in particular really stood out to us: Break up your day into “activity chunks”.
 The article states that it takes an average of 25 minutes to return to productivity after a distraction.
 25 minutes!
 As a solution, HubSpot suggests that you focus on ONE highly effective task at a time.
 Jumping from a call to a demo to an email is a surefire way to lose concentration and end up in that 25 minute time-suck.

 We recommend spending a solid portion of your day fishing where the fish are.
 Spend one “chunk” of your day focusing on the opportunities that have the highest propensity to buy.
 These opportunities are identified by the organizations that are experiencing specific pain points related to your product, have recently implemented a new solution that your product supports, have hired on a new IT leader who has a large budget, or are focused on initiatives related to your services.
-These are called Triggers.
+These are called Scoops.

-DiscoverOrg is uncovering thousands of these triggers weekly, and what we see is that our customers are able to reach out to organizations before they’ve even submitted RFPs.
+DiscoverOrg is uncovering thousands of these scoops weekly, and what we see is that our customers are able to reach out to organizations before they’ve even submitted RFPs.
 In fact, research shows that the first vendor to contact a buyer wins the business over 70% of the time.

 Check out a few of the Triggers our in-house research team uncovered last week.

 THESE COMPANIES ALL HAD HUGE LEADERSHIP CHANGES: